alexpinch/colorseq/README.md

-# FASTA Colours
+# colorseq
-FASTA Colours is a fun and simple Python script that creates a list of hexadecimal colour codes from the counted base pairs of a given FASTA file.
+colorseq is a fun and simple Python script that creates a list of hexadecimal colour codes from the counted base pairs of a given FASTA file.
 These values can be imported into R as a colour palette for plotting figures.

 ## How it works
 Bases G and T are converted to the nearest alphabetical characters in the hexadecimal range (A-F): G and T are replaced with D and E respectively.
 Base pair counts are truncated so that only the first digit is kept.
 The converted base pair counts are then cycled to create 4 hexadecimal colour codes, and outputted to a CSV in your home directory.